 According to MacroTrends, this short squeeze prompted GME to hit an all-time high of $347.51 on January 27th, 2021.
 However, the high was short-lived, and GameStop’s shares immediately retreated.
 This was followed by a period of extended volatility, where the share price rose and then descended, which lasted for the entirety of 2021.

 At the time of writing in April 2022, GME shares have experienced an uptick in performance, thanks to a proposed stock split.
 Ultimately, this will make it easier for retail investors to get their hands on GameStop’s shares.

 Many investors find GameStop as a solid dividend stock as the company was paying a steady annual dividend between 2012 to 2019.
 The world’s largest video game and entertainment consoles software retailer has paid a dividend of $0.38 in 2019, representing an annual yield of 13.9%.
 However, the company has recently announced that it would eliminate its dividend payments due to its intentions to re-allocate the capital to reduce debt and provide flexibility.

 At present, that is undoubtedly a difficult question.
-On one hand, GameStop share price is booming and it might be tempting to join the trend.
-On top of that, investors have high hopes ahead of the launch of two gaming consoles.
-At the same time, GameStop is in a very dangerous position, and its future is uncertain.
+On one hand, GameStop share price is on the rise again, although the company remains one of the most shorted stocks UK.
+At the same time, GameStop is in a very dangerous position financially – and its future is uncertain.

-All things considered, we have outlined some of the strengths of GameStop to help you make the right choice.
+All things considered, we have outlined some of the key reasons why people opt to invest in GameStop shares:

 Launch of New Game Consoles